Mount Sheridan, Queensland: Education

 There are no schools in Mount Sheridan.
-The nearest government primary schools are White Rock State School in neighbouring White Rock to the east, Bentley Park State School in neighbouring Bentley Park to the south, and Woree State School in neighbouring Woree to the north.
+The nearest government primary schools are White Rock State School in neighbouring White Rock to the east, Bentley Park College in neighbouring Bentley Park to the south, and Woree State School in neighbouring Woree to the north.
 The nearest government secondary schools are Bentley Park College in Bentley Park and Woree State High School in Woree.